 The camera obviously provides all movements for horizontal and vertical shift, tilt and swing.
 Ten movements (five each for front and rear standard) have self locking gears.
 Those not working with the camera frequently can easily mix up which knob is associated with a particular movement.
 Unintentional changes are quite easily possible.

-For 8×10 there is also a larger bearer which allows for a little more shift.
-However, this and the normal bearer can be used for all formats.
+For the 8×10 format, there is also a wider standard block that allows slightly greater adjustment of the back.
+Both blocks can be used for all formats.

 Swing and tilt mechanisms of the P2 are constructed in a way that they turn around an axis which is indicated on the ground glass (see illustration further above).
 These axes are the right and the lower dotted lines.
 Due to these asymmetric movements, the focus point on these lines is not lost with tilts and swings of the ground glass.
 Since only the other areas of the picture are affected by the movements, setting the focal plane according to the Scheimpflug principle can be easily and securely applied.